Anti-austerity movement in Greece: 5 May 2010 strike and demonstrations

 Protesters set fire to a Marfin Bank branch on Stadiou Street with Molotov cocktails; witnesses said that protesters marching past the bank ignored the employees' cries for help, while others chanted anti-capitalist slogans.
 Most of the bank's employees managed to escape the burning building, but two employees who jumped from the second-story balcony were injured and two women and a man were found dead after the fire was extinguished.
 It was reported that fire crews had difficulty reaching the scene because of demonstrations moving through the area.
 The victims died of asphyxiation from toxic fumes when they were unable to escape from a roof exit that was blocked.
 They had gone to work despite the general strike over fears of losing their jobs.
 They have been identified as Paraskevi Zoulia, 35, Angeliki Papathanasopoulou, 32 (who was four months pregnant), and Epaminondas Tsakalis, 36.
 Papandreou called the incident a "murderous act".
 Michalis Chrysohoidis, the Minister for the Protection of the Citizen, declared that "today is a black day for democracy...undemocratic forces have [latched on to] a peaceful demonstration of workers and now petrol bombs have killed three of our citizens and put an immediate danger to the lives of others."
 He also stated that "the killers will be caught and punished accordingly".
 Police started a widespread search, with the help of closed-circuit television footage to detect and arrest the suspects.
 The police blamed "hooded youth" for the incident, while one protester who spoke to BBC blamed police brutality for the escalation of violence which was started when protesters threw Molotov cocktails at police; the police responded with pepper spray and tear gas.
 In response to the incident, the Greek Federation of Bank Employees' Unions blamed bank management for inadequate safety measures in the building and called for strike action.

 Elsewhere in Athens, some demonstrators threw rocks, bottles, and pieces of marble at the police.
-Numerous trash bins were lit on fire.
+Trash bins were lit on fire.
 Some broke windows, threw petrol bombs, and committed other acts of vandalism.
 Other protesters set up barricades and burned cars.
 Across Athens, at least 12 people were injured, and more than 70 people were detained for questioning.

 In Thessaloniki, 37 people were arrested as a result of the protests.